 There appears to be no easy way to remove it from the system, but you can prevent it from setting up the details for every user when the log on.

-Download and runs the Microsoft Sysinternals program Autoruns as an Administrator and then under the Explorer tab untick “Microsoft Windows” under both the Active Setup\Installed Components and the WOW6432Node\Active Setup\Installed Components.
+Download and runs the Microsoft Sysinternals program Autoruns as an Administrator and then under the Logon tab untick “Microsoft Windows” under both the Active Setup\Installed Components and the WOW6432Node\Active Setup\Installed Components.

 Now when a new user logs in it will no longer set up Windows Mail files or shortcuts.